bahmutov/cypress-workshop-basics/README.md

 ### Target audience

-This workshop will be very useful for every web developer and every test looking to automate web application testing.
+This workshop will be very useful for every web developer and every tester looking to automate web application testing.
 Only a minimal knowledge of JavaScript is required, although previous experience with web programming and browser DevTools is very helpful.

 ## Requirements